TDarkShadow/iheartnewvegas/main.md

 ### Mesh fixes

 [**Armor and Clothing First Person Clipping Fixes**](https://github.com/Sigourn/newvegassharp/raw/main/mods/Armor%20and%20Clothing%20First%20Person%20Clipping%20Fixes.7z)
 Addresses first-person clipping for a variety of outfits, particularly noticeable when moving with a weapon drawn.
-Mostly (but not totally) superseded by **Skinned Mesh Improvement Mod - SMIM - Outfits**, listed further below.

 [**New Vegas Mesh Improvement Mod - NVMIM**](https://www.nexusmods.com/newvegas/mods/74295)
 Optimizations and fixes for a large selection of meshes in the base game and DLCs.